+An itchy scalp is a common problem that can cause frustrating symptoms, such as frequent scratching and discomfort.
 A variety of things can cause your scalp to itch.
-These triggers can be broken down into the broad categories of skin diseases of the scalp, hair care products, and our own actions & hair care practices.
+These triggers can be broken down into the broad categories of skin diseases of the scalp, allergic reactions to hair care products, and our own actions & hair care practices.
 The best dermatologists know that the most common causes of itchy scalp is dandruff, and in a more severe form with redness and flaking is referred to as seborrheic dermatitis.

 Itchy Scalp Common Causes